my-org-hu/aks-secure-baseline/06-gitops.md

    :warning: At this point two important steps are happening:

       * The `az aks get-credentials` command will be fetch a `kubeconfig` containing references to the AKS cluster you have created earlier.
       * To _actually_ use the cluster you will need to authenticate.
+You will be promoted to authenticate with the AKS resource.
+You should not use your own account.
+Instead, please use either the account "bu0001a000800-admin" configured in the separate Azure AD tenant or the Azure AD User created by your company for this lab.
 For that, run any `kubectl` commands which at this stage will prompt you to authenticate against Azure Active Directory.
-For example, run the following command: (You will be promoted to authenticate with the AKS resource.
-You should not use your own account.
-Instead, please use either the account "bu0001a000800-admin" configured in the separate Azure AD tenant or the Azure AD User created by your company for this lab.)
+For example, run the following command:

    ```bash
    kubectl get nodes